faultyx/Lesi/README.md

 Git & Node.js

 #### Instructions:
-Download the bot as ZIP | Or clone with GIT "https://github.com/faultyx/Lesi.git" > git clone link
+Download the bot as ZIP | Or clone with Git "https://github.com/faultyx/Lesi.git" => git clone link

 Open folder and open terminal.
 In the folder you can do "shift + right click" you will either see Powershell or Command Prompt.
 Making sure the terminal is on the path of the bot folder